-ARUP Laboratories receives more than 65,000 specimens daily from across the United States.
+ARUP Laboratories receives more than 50,000 specimens from across the United States daily.
 Quality is of utmost importance at ARUP.
-Accuracy and clarity of laboratory reports, propriety of samples, labeling, transport conditions, and assay precision are all continually monitored.
-Only a small percentage of tests are canceled, usually for reasons such as insufficient specimen volume for testing.
+Accuracy and clarity of laboratory reports, propriety of samples, labeling, transport conditions, and assay precision are continually monitored.
+Only a small percentage of tests are cancelled, usually for reasons such as insufficient specimen volume for testing.
+Listed below are some of the more common reasons why ARUP may not be able to perform an ordered test on a particular specimen.

-For additional information, please login to ARUP ConnectTM to access many electronic services, review aruplab.com, or contact our Client Services department via email (clientservices@aruplab.com) or via chat (aruplab.com).
-Client Services is also available by phone at 800-522-2787 and is staffed 24 hours a day, seven days a week.
+For additional information, please contact our Client Services Department via email at clientservices@aruplab.com or at (800) 522-2787.
+Client services is staffed 24 hours a day, seven days a week.